kingdom-building-ministries/kbm-static-site/blog/_posts/2014-06-04-safe-arrivals-and-expectant-hearts.md

 >During our layover at the Atlanta airport, God already stretched our team with a lost passport which was found by an amazing woman who's daughter needed prayer.
 God is good!!!
 The team is pumped to witness God powerful at work already. ~ Team Leader, Loren Hayes

 The team arrived safely to Honduras and they have had the opportunity to hear their missionary host's testimony, Marcia (a 2012 Experience alumna).
 The team is adapting to the slower pace of Honduras and learning the importance of flexibility.
 They've also begun discussing the topic of language barriers and brainstorming ways they can love without solely relying on language.
 Since we are created for relationship, love is possible even with language barriers!
-The team is filled with faith and will trust that God's love will show them what to do.
+The team is filled with faith and will trust that God's love will always lead them.

 ##Team Dominican Republic